Level of Study

-The course gives an introduction to France society and in the French-speaking world outside France (la francophonie).
+The course gives an introduction to French society and the French-speaking world (la francophonie).
 The course will hone students¿ ability to read French texts and converse in French about curriculum-related topics.

 Upon completing the course, the student is expected to:

-- have a good knowledge of the constitutional, political and social situation in France and in the French-speaking world today
+- have a good knowledge of the constitutional, political and social situation in France and of the French-speaking world today

 - be able to converse in French about French society and the situation in French-speaking countries and territories

 - have developed skills in expressing him/herself in standard French and in reading high-level French-language texts

 - be able to follow and evaluate French and French-language societal debate on the basis of the knowledge attained during the course